DCC-EX/dcc-ex.github.io/docs/big-picture/stage3.md

 signal, depending on how they are mounted and physically connected.

-We provide some handy documentation on how to evaluate the correct angles on our `/reference/hardware/servo-module`{.interpreted-text role="doc"} page.
+We provide some handy documentation on how to evaluate the correct angles on our `/reference/hardware/servo-module` page.

 ### Turnout/point object IDs